 The Fourth Century

-This picture of Britain is perhaps not untypical of the Empire as a whole, where apart from Italy, the fourth century sees a considerable revival of prosperity.
+In the fourth century, Rome changed from civilisation to barbarism – and it was a great success.
+Outwardly at least, Rome flourished , and regained some of its old optimism.
+In the Empire as a whole, the fourth century sees a considerable revival of prosperity.
 Admittedly this is a fairly new story.
 The traditional account sees the fourth century as one of decline, but fieldwalking – picking up pottery and coins over an area of countryside – has revealed that there is rather a lot of fourth century pottery found lying around in fields throughout the Empire as a whole, and this must surely indicate that the fourth century was economically a considerable success.
 The reforms of the Diocletian, combined with the consolidation of Constantine, began to pay off.
-It was a different society no doubt, and probably a harsher one, but when a more rigid structure is bolted on to the under lying strengths of the Roman market economy, the system, for a time, worked.
+It was a different society no doubt, and probably a harsher one, but when a more rigid structure is bolted on to the underlying strengths of the Roman market economy, the system, for a time, worked.
 We should never underestimate the strengths of barbarism, of a command economy.

 The Germans too gave a lot of trouble, though actually the problem was not the Germans but the Huns.
 The Huns were fierce horsemen from central Asia who expanded in all directions, giving trouble to the Chinese in the East and pushing down into Europe in the West where they reached the Hungarian plain, and the poor Goths, who lived in the plain, were pushed out and came down to the Danube and asked the Romans ‘please can we settle in Roman territory’.
 At least that is the Roman version.
 This was in AD 376, but the Romans then behaved badly and would not sell them the food that they needed, because as refugees they had not brought enough food with them and had not had time to grow their own.
 So the Goths then revolted, and in AD 378 at the Battle of Adrianople roundly defeated the Romans – the worst defeat it was said since the Battle of Cannae in 216 BC.
 Panic followed, but four years later a new Emperor, Theodosius, eventually to be known as Theodosius the Great, eventually made peace and allowed the Goths to settle — on condition that they served in the Roman army.
 It was another, crucial step in what proved to be a long and slippery path.

-Yet the very enthusiasm of Christianity carried all before it.
-A H M Jones quotes (p.
-964) from Gregory of Nyssa in the final stage of the Arian controversy: ‘If you ask about your change, the shopkeeper philosophises to you about the Begotten and the Unbegotten; if you enquire the price of a loaf, the reply is: the Father is greater and the Son inferior: and if you say, ‘Is the bath ready?’ the attendant affirms that ‘the Son is of nothing’.
+The very enthusiasm of Christianity carried all before it.
+A H M Jones quotes Gregory of Nyssa in the final stage of the Arian controversy: ‘If you ask about your change, the shopkeeper philosophises to you about the Begotten and the Unbegotten; if you enquire the price of a loaf, the reply is: the Father is greater and the Son inferior: and if you say, ‘Is the bath ready?’ the attendant affirms that ‘the Son is of nothing’.
 Ordinary people, that is, at least learned the stock arguments and catchwords, and enjoyed argumentation.
-It was all rather like the Chinese communists quoting from Mao’s Little Red Book, or the modern Greens quoting from the United Nation’s Conventions.
+It was all rather like the Chinese communists quoting from Mao’s Little Red Book.

 The situation was not unlike that in the Communist countries, or indeed in Nazi Germany where there was a double system of command, with the official structure of rulers and the bureaucracy being shadowed by the enthusiasts of the ‘party’, with party members, or bishops, being established at every stage to mirror and spy upon the activities of their civilian counterparts.